PART 3

 The Most Vital Things to Paint in Any Industrial Painting Project

-Rust on steel components is a sure sign that painting is needed as soon as possible.
+1. Start With Rust - Rust on steel components is a sure sign that painting is needed as soon as possible.
 Painting can extend the life of many pieces of equipment, especially tanks.
 Untreated rust can lead to serious business disruption and major replacement costs in the future.

-Whenever you have a new process that involves steam or acid, keep a close eye on nearby surfaces – particularly the ceiling.
+2. Examine Equipment Exposed to Steam or Acid - Whenever you have a new process that involves steam or acid, keep a close eye on nearby surfaces – particularly the ceiling.
 Often, companies will bring anodizing in-house and discover that their anodizing lines produce more wear than anticipated.

-Your walls make up the first impression of customers, new employees, executives, and others who contribute to your success.
+3. Refresh Your Walls and Ceilings - Your walls make up the first impression of customers, new employees, executives, and others who contribute to your success.
 Once anything that might cause equipment damage is taken care of, walls and ceilings should be the next thing on your list.

 What’s the easiest way to sort out essential painting tasks from non-vital ones?
 It’s simple.